totem-tech/documentation/crowdsale-docs/crowdsale-how-to.md

 ### Step 3:
 ### Step 4:

-After submitting the form, you’ll receive within 24-hours a Totem crowdsale account address (it will be specific to you and the crypto).
-You can execute payment to buy TOTEM at any point during the crowdsale.
+After submitting the form, you’ll receive within 24-hours a Totem Crowdfunding account address (it will be specific to you and the crypto).
+You can execute payment to buy TOTEM at any point during the Crowdfunding.

 ### Step 5: